JoDePe/JoDePe/README.md

 # Hey!
 I'm Jorge
 Thank you for visiting my Github page!
 It is currently a work in progress.

-I am a Certificated Floght Instructor, an AMEL/ASEL Commercial Rated Instrument Pilot, and an undergrad from Arizona State University.
+I am a Certificated Flight Instructor, an AMEL/ASEL Commercial Rated Instrument Pilot, and an undergrad from Arizona State University.
 I created this Github account to learn more about DITA, XML, and other tools used in the creation, management, and publication of documentation.
 I can be found working on one of the several projects pilot below ⬇️

 ## Projects
 - **DITA Repository**: Learning DITA through mock projects and open-source contributions.